make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ### Execution results

 The `ExecutionResult` class is a versioned object.
-Deploys processed before the Condor upgrade are stored in the global state as `ExecutionResultV1`records, and deploys and transactions processed after the Condor upgrade are stored as `ExecutionResultV2` records.
+Deploys processed before the Casper 2.0 upgrade are stored in the global state as `ExecutionResultV1`records, and deploys and transactions processed after the Casper 2.0 upgrade are stored as `ExecutionResultV2` records.

 For a processed transaction, the `GetTransaction` method always returns an `ExecutionResult` instance regardless of the version.
 It has the same fields as `ExecutionResultV2`.
 You can obtain the original structure by casting this instance to the correct version: